The Beatles Bible

 • Their record-breaking debut appearance on the Ed Sullivan Show was on 9 February 1964.

 After The Beatles split up, Lennon embarked on a solo career.
-He also made a number of recordings with his second wife Yoko Ono, whom he met on 9 November 1966.
+He also made a number of recordings with his second wife Yoko Ono.
+Lennon claimed he first met her on 9 November 1966, though the more likely date is 7 November.

 Various further connections with the number nine can be traced to this second stage in Lennon's life.